imhemish/backman/README.md

 # backman
-Backman is a random/fixed background image setter for wlroots based compositors
+Backman is a random/fixed background image setter for major GTK desktops, X11, sway and other wlroots based wayland compositors

+# Supported
+Backman is tested to work on i3, sway, GNOME (Wayland), GNOME (Xorg), Cinnamon, XFCE, Budgie.
+It may also work on other platforms but is not tested.

 # Dependencies:
-The program depends on swaybg, python3-toml (or python-toml), python3
+The program depends on swaybg, python3-toml (or python-toml), python3, hsetroot, bash

 # Installation:
 Meet the required dependencies and run the provided "install" script like this:
 ```bash
 sudo ./install
 ```
-Prepending the install script with "sudo" or executing in super user environment ensures that it is installed system-wide.
+Prepending the install script with "sudo" or executing in super user environment is required.

 If you are using Arch Linux, there is an AUR package, called "backman".
 You can install by cloning or using an AUR helper.